ROCm/Tensile/docs/src/reference/nomenclature.rst

 adding up to four input dimensions and contracts them along one dimension, which cancels out two dimensions, leading to a 2-dimensional result.
 When an index shows up in multiple tensors, those tensors must be the same size along with the dimension, however, they can have different strides.

-There are three categories of indices or dimensions used in the problems supported by Tensile: free, batch and bound.
+There are three categories of indices or dimensions used in the problems supported by Tensile: free, batch, and bound.
 **Tensile only supports problems with at least one pair of free indices.**

 Free indices